-After two more solo albums, Thirteen (1986), The Angel Band (1987), Harris recorded Trio (1987) with fellow luminaries Parton and Ronstadt.
+After two more solo albums—Thirteen (1986) and The Angel Band (1987)—Harris recorded Trio (1987) with fellow luminaries Parton and Ronstadt.
 The album quickly became Harris' bestselling effort to date, featuring such hits as "To Know Him is to Love Him" by Phil Spector, "Telling Me Lies," and "Those Memories of You."
 She closed out the decade with another solo album, Bluebird (1988).

-After the release of Cowgirl's Prayer (1993) and Songs of the West (1994), Harris switched gears, teaming with the producer Daniel Lanois (best known for his work with such artists as Dylan, U2, and Peter Gabriel) to record her most experimental album to that date, Wrecking Ball (1996).
-More rock-oriented than Harris' previous albums, Wrecking Ball showcased Harris’ throaty vocals on tracks written by, among others, Neil Young (the title track, which featured Young on backing vocals) and Jimi Hendrix ("May This Be Love").
-An enormous critical success, the album won a Grammy Award for Best Contemporary Folk Album and helped revitalize Harris' career.
+After the release of Cowgirl's Prayer (1993) and Songs of the West (1994), Harris switched gears, teaming with the producer Daniel Lanois (best known for his work with such artists as Dylan, U2 and Peter Gabriel) to record her most experimental album to that date, Wrecking Ball (1996).
+More rock-oriented than Harris' previous albums, Wrecking Ball showcased Harris' throaty vocals on tracks written by, among others, Neil Young (the title track, which featured Young on backing vocals) and Jimi Hendrix ("May This Be Love").

 profile name: Emmylou Harris profile occupation: